covid-at-home/covid-at-home/level3.md

 - mucus: what color, how much?
 - breathing: is it labored when you're doing nothing, or when you exert yourself?
 If shortness of breath bothers you, maybe start noting respiration rate in breaths per minute.

 Watch for and note symptoms that might suggest worsening.
 Read the next section for more detail, but these include dizziness (drink more and eat something if you can), labored breathing (elevate head while lying down or lower it to the table while sitting up for easier breathing), rapid heart rate (drink more), and poor capillary refill time (should be 1-2 seconds, check by seeing how long it takes your fingernail to turn its normal color after you press down on it from the top with your fingers flat on a table).
-Also consider using relaxation techniques to slow a rapid respiration or heart rate that may be partially due to anxiety: Listen to soothing music, check in with a friend electronically, or see if you can slow your breathing and bring down your heart rate by counting longer for forceful exhales than gentle inhales.
+Also consider using relaxation techniques to slow a rapid respiration or heart rate that may be partially due to anxiety: Listen to soothing music, check in with a friend electronically, or see if you can slow your breathing and bring down your heart rate by counting longer for forceful exhaling than for gentle inhaling.
 (Some people use 4-7-8 and others prefer 5-2-5 to try slowing down their inhale-hold-exhale patterns.)

 If you think the patient's condition might be worsening, your illness diary might expand to include the following (see also Level 4):
 - more frequent temperature readings